 As of 31 December 2019 the Supervisory Board consists of Mr B.E.
 Karis (Chair), Mr P.C.
 Boone (Vice-Chair), Mr A. Beyens and Mr H.C.M.
 Vermeulen.
 The Curricula Vitae of the members of the Supervisory Board are included in the Supervisory Board section.
 All Supervisory Board members are independent in accordance with and in the meaning of the Dutch Corporate Governance Code.

-Supervisory Directors are appointed for a period running up to and including the day of the first Annual General Meeting that is held four years after their appointment.
-Supervisory Directors retire periodically in accordance with a schedule to be drawn up by the Supervisory Board.
+Supervisory Directors are appointed for a period up to and including the day of the first Annual General Meeting that is held four years after their appointment.
+Supervisory Directors retire periodically in accordance with a schedule drawn up by the Supervisory Board.
 The following retirement by rotation schedule applies:

 - 1 All Supervisory Directors are in their first term.

 In accordance with best practice provision 2.2.2 of the Dutch Corporate Governance Code, Mr Beyens, Mr Boone and Mr Karis were appointed in the Extraordinary General Meeting on 3 December 2018 for a term ending on the first Annual General Meeting to be held after their four-year term has elapsed.
 In the Annual General Meeting of 25 April 2019 Mrs Reijnen was appointed as a Supervisory Director.
 As per 12 December 2019 Mrs Reijnen stepped down as Supervisory Director in order to accept the role of CFO of Beter Bed Holding N.V.